ClementRepository/TerraformforAbsoluteBeginners/Project 10 Terraform EC2 Creation/Terraform EC2.md

-# Learn Terraform Basics
+# Install and Set up AWS CLI and Terraform
 ## What is this?
 Terraform is an example of "Infrastructure as Code" software that allows users to set a blueprint for their work and be re-configured across different sources to be re-used.
 (Basically, allowing you to set up everything once and not need to create everything manually again.)

+The AWS CLI is Amazon's application that allows the user to configure and manage their AWS resources within their own local terminal.

 ## Objective
 You will be able to install and configure both AWS CLI and Terraform.
-You will learn relevant Terraform commands to initialize and create an EC2 instance from your command line.
-In addition, you will be able to understand how to maniupulate and alter the configuration file for Terraform.

 ## Links
 [What is Terraform](https://developer.hashicorp.com/terraform/intro)